 School Sites and Locations

-Please list all related nonpublic school sites of the corporation, with the exception of the Parent School identified on page 2, and their locations.
+Please list all related religious and independent school sites of the corporation, with the exception of the Parent School identified on page 2, and their locations.
 This includes the school applying for a BEDS code on page 1 of this application (if not the parent on page 2).
 Duplicate as needed.

 For example: A religious school under one corporation has students in Kindergarten through 6th grade in one building and students in grades 7th through 12th in a second building; it is the same school educating students in 2 different sites.
 The religious school selects the Kindergarten through 6th grade school to be the Parent School and enters the information on page 2.
 In this section, the school enters information for the 7th through 12th grade building.